eosc-life-workshop/WESkit/snakemake/create_workflow.md

         "bwa mem {input.genome} {input.reads} | samtools view -Sb - > {output.alignment}"
 ```

-Please execute the workflow using the following command in the terminal:
+Please execute the Snakemake workflow using the following command in the terminal:

 ```bash
 snakemake --snakefile Snakefile --cores 1 mapped_reads/A.bam
 ```

-2. The previous rule mapped only one sample to the reference genome.
+2. The previous rule mapped only one sample (`A.fastq`) to the reference genome.
-   Snakemake uses wildcards for generalization; here {sample} is used to generalize input reads:
+   Snakemake uses wildcards for generalization; here `{sample}` is used to generalize input reads:

 Please replace the previous rule with the following code.

 ```python
 rule bwa_map:
     input: